cheplengin-dan/Gaming-Interface/README.md

 ## MVP

-Browse game categoty
+* Browse through games.
-Buy the game
+* Buy the game.
-refund the game
+* refund the game.
 ## Product Statement
-Browse category such as:
-* Role-playing games
-* Action games
-* Adventure games

-Find the game & purchase it
-If you dont like the game you can refund it
+You'll need to go to this https://cors-anywhere.herokuapp.com/corsdemo site and request temporary access to thr demo server for it to work.
+Internet connection is also needed.